-MEST 380 | THE GULF: CULTURE AND ECONOMICS SINCE 1970 (3-0-3) Prerequisite: ENGL 102 | Upon demand the diversity, complexity and dynamism of social, cultural and economic life in the region, with a special emphasis on processes of social change and development since the withdrawal of Great Britain in 1971.
+MEST 380 | THE GULF: CULTURE AND ECONOMICS SINCE 1970 (3-0-3)

+This course seeks to locate the study of Gulf states and societies within the wider study of the Middle East.
+It analyzes the diversity, complexity and dynamism of social, cultural and economic life in the region, with a special emphasis on processes of social change and development since the withdrawal of Great Britain in 1971.